drewconway/mturk_coder_quality/README.md

 These results will additionally be reported in a larger, co-authored, paper on using crowd-source to code political text.

-**These files have been exposed primarily to provide replication resources for these experiments.**
+**NOTE**: These files have been exposed primarily to provide replication resources for these experiments.
+These experiments rely on formatted web pages hosted remotely on Amazon's S3 storage service.
+As such, this repository is not an "out-of-the-box" resources for generating these experiments.
+The files contained on the `html`, `js`,`css`, and `data` folders must be hosted, and appropriately integrated, in order to replicate these experiments exactly.

 ## Experimental Design